dekuNukem/PicoRC/og_mac.md

 I'll admit this is where things goes a bit downhill, as there doesn't appear to be a way that's **BOTH non-destructive AND elegant**.

-Neat but destructive: Just drill a hole, for petes sake **DON'T DO THIS!**
+Neat but destructive: Just drill a hole. **DO NOT DO THIS!**

-Non-destructive but a bit messy: Extend the power cable though the case:
+Non-destructive but a bit messy: Extend the power cable though the case.

+We are going the second route.
 Cut the power cable in half:

 ![Alt text](photos/mac_plus/half.jpeg)